jboy/nim-pymod/README.md

   mval += val
 ```

-And if you don't need to modify the array data at all, there are even shorter
+If you don't need to modify the array data at all, there are even shorter `for` loop
-`for` loop idioms that yield a succession of (read-only) array values:
+idioms that yield a succession of (read-only) array values:

 ```Nimrod
 var maxVal: int32 = low(int32)